zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 ### visualizations to present the insights derived from the data.
 in  root  folder there is  one jupyter notebook file (aiq_visualization.ipynb) .. (https://github.com/zubairshahzadarain/aiq_test/blob/master/aiq_visualization.ipynb)

 ###to run this file you need jupyter notebook and db connect to mysql  that is runing in container ..
-i that file did  stuff like
-tranformation and aggregations or manipulations based on the data.
+in this  file i  did  stuff like tranformation and aggregations or manipulations based on the data  adn visualization.

 * Calculate total sales amount per customer.
 * Determine the average order quantity per product.